NMDx86/IBCA/README.md

 The line "bettercombat:presetid": "bettercombat:claymore" is the preset settings, simply change sword to other presets found here: https://github.com/ZsoltMolnarrr/BetterCombat/tree/1.21.11/common/src/main/resources/data/bettercombat/weapon_attributes

-For example, you want the harvester to be a 2 handed katana, just change the bettercombat:sword to bettercombat:katana, simple!
+For example, you want the witherbane to be a 2 handed katana, just change the bettercombat:sword to bettercombat:katana, simple!